Tech Made Simple

 4. Your browser has too many add-ons

-Browser extensions can usefully enhance your web experience (like an ad-blocker or a unit converter I use) – but they might also be a culprit in slowing down your computer by eating up processing power.
-Nor are all extensions created equal - some add-ons may proclaim themselves popup blockers or search protectors, but they may be browser adware that can slow your computer down by downloading ads and popping up ads every time you open your browser.
+Browser extensions can usefully enhance your web experience like a price tracker or a unit converter I use.
+However, they might also be a culprit in slowing down your computer by eating up processing power.
+Nor are all extensions created equal – some add-ons may proclaim themselves popup blockers or search protectors, but they may be browser adware that can slow your computer down by downloading ads and popping up ads every time you open your browser.

 Fix it

-Disable or remove the extensions and toolbars you don't really need:
+Turn off or remove the extensions you don't really need.

 5. You're running too many programs at once

-Doing a trillion things at once is exactly why we have computers but, at some point, your little bundle of artificial intelligence is going to falter.
-Your computer's ability to run multiple programs at the same time hinges in part on its RAM (random access memory), which allows it to switch from processing one program to another with seeming fluidity, but if the demands of the open programs are outstripping your computer's memory and processing power, you'll notice a slowdown.
+Doing a trillion things at once is exactly why we have computers, but at some point, your little bundle of artificial intelligence is going to falter.
+Your computer's ability to run multiple programs at the same time hinges in part on its RAM (random access memory), which allows it to switch from processing one program to another with seeming fluidity.
+However, if the demands of the open programs are outstripping your computer's memory and processing power, you'll notice a slowdown.

 Fix it